Old Xaverians SC: Present day and COVID-19 disruptions (2020–present)

 The new decade saw the club change its logo for the second time in history, with its vision of aligning itself with the logos of the athletics club, cricket club, hockey club, and the football club.
 The club also discontinued its usage of Nike kits, and reverted to Adidas for the 2020, 2021 and 2022 seasons.
 The men's squad commenced their 2020 campaign with the senior team losing 1–2 in the first round of the 2020 FFA Cup against La Trobe University at David Barro Stadium.
 The first round of the league season for both the senior and reserve squads was to be against Northern Falcons on 21 March 2020, however Football Victoria suspended and then eventually cancelled all soccer competitions and related events due to the COVID-19 pandemic.
-During the second Metropolitan Melbourne lockdown, inaugural Senior Men's head coach Luciano Fioravanti passed away on 4 September 2020 aged eighty-three.
+During the second Metropolitan Melbourne lockdown, inaugural Senior Men's head coach Luciano Fioravanti died on 4 September 2020 aged eighty-three.